elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/README.md

 # ABOUT REPOSITORY
  This Repository contains projects that I undertook during the Project Phase of my Data Analytics Training and Apprenticeship at Azubi Africa.

- Each link leads to a different repo where the files for the project can be found.
+ Each link leads to a different repo where the files for theselected  project can be found.

  **NOTE:** All the projects and accompanying files were previously located in this same repo.
 After careful thought and consideration, I decided to create new repo for each project.
 This will make sure that this repo only acts as a directory page to other repos that contain the different projects.
 That explains why the newly created project repos have less commits